Pale Waves: 2022–2024: Unwanted

 The band's third studio album, Unwanted, was released on 12 August 2022.
 It was supported by singles "Lies", "Reasons to Live", "Jealousy", "The Hard Way", and "Clean", all of which were released during the spring and summer months of 2022.
 Taking heavy inspiration from the likes of Paramore, Courtney Love, and Liz Phair, the album was a pivot into pop-punk, deviating further from their indie-pop and dream-pop roots.

 The following month, in September 2022, Pale Waves went on to perform shows in North America, and were set to complete touring on October 7; however, on September 20, the remaining dates in the United States were canceled due to safety concerns over their tour bus.
 In November, the band played various shows in the United Kingdom and Japan.

 2024–present: Smitten

 In June 2024, the band announced that its fourth studio album, Smitten, would be released on 27 September 2024.
 The album was preceded by the singles "Perfume", "Glasgow", "Gravity", and "Thinking About You".

+In January 2026, it was announced that Pale Waves had signed a record and distribution deal with Tenace Records (a joint venture supported by the Believe UK music group and Tileyard Music).
+Roughly a month later, on February 25, the band released a statement via Instagram that guitarist Hugo Silvani had left the group.